 The Advanced Biofuels Association (ABFA) supports and advocates for public policies that are technology neutral, utilizes sustainable feedstocks, and offers subsidy parity to ensure all viable advanced biofuels can compete with the benefit of a level playing field.
 The organization engages government bodies at all levels to secure support for the advanced biofuels industry.

 Review of Crops Used to Make Biodiesel Feedstock

 Over 350 oil-bearing crops have been identified as potential biodiesel feedstocks.
 However, palm, jatropha, rapeseed, soybean, sunflower, and peanut oils are most suitable for biodiesel produced commercially:

 Related Products & Services

-Our Geneva-based European biofuels team works with commodity traders, biofuel producers, diesel distributors, retailers and transport firms to create new efficiencies across the EU’s low-carbon fuel supply chain.
+Our Geneva-based European biofuels business works with commodity traders, producers, wholesale fuel distributors and transportation firms throughout the EU.

 +1 (514) 695-8095